Traffic Laws and Safety

 Slow-Moving Vehicles on Highways

 Drivers on controlled-access highways, who are driving less than the posted speed limit, must not drive in the far left lane if being overtaken by a faster vehicle.
-This law does not apply within the geographical limits or a city or town.
+This law does not apply within the geographical limits of a city or town.
 (NRS 484B.208)

 Mopeds